NitinKumar2024/rieminsights_f1/README.md

 - For security reasons, update the default admin password in the database.
 - Consider implementing additional security measures like rate limiting and HTTPS in a production environment.

-## License

-This project is proprietary and confidential.
-Unauthorized copying, distribution, or use is strictly prohibited.

 ## Contact